Low Emission Zones – the ultimate guide

 - £100 for heavy vehicles such as lorries over 3.5 tonnes or buses and coaches weighing more than 5 tonnes

-With new Euro standards still due to come into place, and more and more cities creating their own green initiatives, even if your car is LEZ compliant for now, it can be difficult to know if it will stay that way.
-Ultimately, the only car that will completely satisfy the emissions regulations as they grow stricter and stricter is one that doesn’t depend on fossil fuels.
+Ultimately, even if your current vehicle is LEZ compliant now, it’s hard to say whether that will always be the case.
+The only car that will completely satisfy the emissions regulations as they grow stricter and stricter is one that doesn’t depend on fossil fuels.

 Selling your car?